The last words: What each side said in closing arguments for Trump's New York trial

 The prosecution pushes back

-Prosecutors spent 6 hours walking the jury through every part of their case and refuting claims made by the defense.
+Prosecutors spent six hours walking the jury through every part of their case and refuting claims made by the defense.
 Prosecutor Josh Steinglass walked the jury through all their evidence: of the 2006 sexual encounter described by Daniels, saying that Cohen knew what happened in that hotel room “and that goes to motive.”
-Steinglass told the jury of Stormy Daniels testimony, “That is the display the defendant didn’t want the public to see.”
+Steinglass told the jury of Daniels' testimony: “That is the display the defendant didn’t want the public to see.”

 Here are four highlights from their closing arguments: